ahforoughi/bestoon/README.md

 # bestoon
-bestoon is a web application implimented with django framework based on jadi course. personally changed some functionality and progresses.
+bestoon is a personal acountant web application implimented with django framework.
 ## How to launch?
 like other django projects :)))